Amazon and trade unions: Germany

 Germany is Amazon's largest market outside of the United States as of 2019.
 Amazon opened its first German logistics center in 1999 (FRA1) followed by FRA3 in 2009 in Bad Hersfeld.
 Hundreds of Amazon warehouse workers in Leipzig and Bad Hersfeld, organized with the trade union Ver.di, went on strike in 2013 over their worker classifications and salaries.
 Amazon subsequently improved overtime schedules, break rooms, and introduced Christmas bonuses.
 Amazon confirmed it would be opening three logistics centers in Poland.

 Workers in multiple Amazon warehouses went on strike for better pay and working conditions during the company's June 2021 Prime Day.

+Amazon uses support for works councils at its facilities, in part to negate the need for trade unions or collective bargaining.
+By promoting pro-management candidates in works council elections, Amazon is able to weaken trade union influence.
+Amazon legally structures each of its facilities as a separate legal entity so that regular local works councils can be established, but they are not part of a common legal entity, so no central works council can be established.
+Furthermore, because its European headquarters are located outside of Germany (in Belgium and Luxembourg), the group of German Amazon legal entities is also not eligible for representation by a group works council.

 Italy

 Amazon opened its first Fulfillment Center in Piacenza, Italy in 2011.
 The first two industrial strikes happened later in 2017, which resulted in collective bargaining with Amazon management.
 One year later, the May 2018 collective bargaining agreement between Amazon and the Italian Federation of Commerce, Hotel and Service Workers (Filcams CGIL) trade union, with 70% of voters in favor, was the company's first collective agreement anywhere in the world.

 On March 22, 2021, Amazon workers across the supply chain organized the first nationwide strike in Amazon's history, including warehouse, logistics and subcontracted delivery workers.